lmangani/videoparquet/README.md

 # videoparquet

-**Back up your Parquet files to YouTube.
+**Back up your Parquet into Video files.
 Up to 7x compression.** 🎬📊

 Convert Parquet → Video → Upload to any video site → Download → Video → Parquet.
 Your data survives!